Submit Your Sitemap for Free-Instantly Validate and Test Your XML Sitemap

 For large websites with thousands of pages, it’s pivotal to create multiple sitemaps to avoid exceeding limits.
 Google recommends that a single sitemap should contain no more than 50,000 URLs and be no larger than 50MB.

-If you have more than 50,000 URLs on your website, you’ll have to create multiple XML sitemaps and then combine them in an index file that you can submit to Google.
+If you have more than 50,000 URLs on your website, you’ll have to create multiple XML sitemaps and combine them in an index file you can submit to Google.

 You multiple sitemaps can be structured like this: